Skip to main content

 Visit Source

-Solar marketplace providing real installation cost data, installer ratings, and city-level pricing.
-Used for average solar costs and installer listings on city pages.
+A solar marketplace providing real installation cost data, installer ratings, and city-level pricing.
+We use it for average solar costs and installer listings on city pages.

 Refresh cadence: 7-day ISR revalidation on city/state pages